-The glass reflector and lens have been formed by the sagging technique, in which a glass disc is heated and allowed to slump into a mould by gravity and with the aid of vacuum suction.
+The reflector and lens have been formed by the sagging technique, in which a glass disc is heated and allowed to slump into a mould, sometimes with the aid of vacuum suction.
 The dichroic filter is believed to comprise a 15-layer stack of Zinc Sulphide and Magnesium Fluoride, and a novel feature of this lamp is its 3500K colour temperature thanks to an increased red transmission.
-A small opening at the rear of the reflector allows the filament, mounted on a conventional flare and stem assembly with exhaust tube, to be sealed into the same.
+A small opening at the rear of the reflector allows the filament, mounted on a flare and stem assembly with exhaust tube, to be sealed into the same.
 A clear glass lens has been fused to the rim of the reflector to seal the assembly, and enables the atmosphere surrounding the filament to be filled with inert gas.

 This design was in production for only a few years until 1965 when the first single ended low voltage halogen capsules began to gain popularity.
 An improved DNF lamp was then launched, employing a small halogen capsule cemented into the dichroic mirror.
 This paved the way for GE's subsequent development of the pressed glass MR16 reflector concept into which the halogen capsule could be directly cemented without any requirement for a separate base.